Supporting Responsible Research and Data Protection

 FPF has continued this award and is currently working on reviewing submissions and looks forward to announcing a 2021 winner in the early summer months.

-Providing governments and researchers tools for evidence-based policymaking.
+Providing governments and researchers tools and guidance for evidence-based policymaking.
 Integrated Data Systems (IDS) use data that government agencies routinely collect in the course of delivering public services to shape local policy and practice.
 FPF and Actionable Intelligence for Social Policy (AISP) created the Nothing to Hide: Tools for Talking (and Listening) About Data Privacy for Integrated Data Systems toolkit to provide stakeholders with tools to lead privacy-sensitive, inclusive government IDS efforts.
 In addition, FPF worked with the Administrative Data Research Facilities Network (ADRF) to develop a guide for researchers and practitioners who want to share administrative data for evidence-based policy and social science research.
+FPF’s paper Privacy Protective Research: Facilitating Ethically Responsible Access to Administrative Data published in The Annals of Political and Social Science, Vol 675 (2018) outlines the infrastructures that will need to be built to make sure data providers and empirical researchers can best serve national policy needs.
+FPF’s work on administrative data research was made possible by the support of the Alfred P. Sloan Foundation.

 Exploring Legal Structures and Policies to Support Processing Personal Data for Research

 Hosting expert discussions about processing personal data for research under the GDPR.
 The topic of the Brussels Privacy Symposium 2020, organized by FPF and the Brussels Privacy Hub of Vrije Universiteit Brussel (VUB), was “Research and the Protection of Personal Data Under the GDPR.”
-The symposium focused on striking a balance during the Covid-19 pandemic between the utility of research, on one hand, and the rights to privacy and data protection on the other.
+The symposium, which brought together a mix of industry practitioners, academic researchers, policymakers, and international data protection regulators, focused on striking a balance during the Covid-19 pandemic between the utility of research, on one hand, and the rights to privacy and data protection on the other.
 Panelists discussed strategies to mitigate risks to data protection in scientific research, including vulnerabilities related to AI and machine learning systems; consent structures; and the role of international frameworks and cross-border data flows.
 In a closing keynote, European Data Protection Supervisor Wojciech Wiewiórowski discussed the need to intensify the dialogue between Data Protection Authorities and ethical review boards to develop a common understanding of what qualifies as scientific research, and on codes of conduct for it.

 Examining country-level legal frameworks for secondary uses of healthcare data.
 On January 19-20, 2021, the Israel Tech Policy Institute (ITPI), an FPF affiliate based in Israel, co-hosted a virtual workshop in collaboration with the Organization for Economic Cooperation and Development (OECD) and the Israel Ministry of Health (IMoH), titled “Supporting Health Innovation with Fair Information Practice Principles.”
 The workshop furthered international dialogue on issues critical for the successful use of health data for the benefit of the public, focusing on the implementation of privacy protection principles and the challenges that arise in the process.
 The discussion included lessons learned during Covid-19.
 It provided an opportunity for delegates of the OECD Health group (HCQO) and the OECD Data Governance and Privacy in the Digital Economy group (DGP), together with experts in these fields, to discuss progress made toward implementing the 2017 OECD Recommendation on Health Data Governance, and to contribute to the ongoing review of the 2013 OECD Privacy Guidelines.
 Specific topics discussed included: